awestover/thoughts/content/avoid_discomfort.cpp.md

 Here are some examples of times when ignoring the `avoid discomfort` messages have been helpful:

 - Not eating food for a bit.
 Can increase concentration and just generally feels good sometimes.
 - Ignoring messages wrt social anxiety.
 E.g., just overriding `avoid discomfort` and running my `what are nice things to say to help someone feel cared about, and to be supportive and nice` software.
-See [[talking-to-people]]
+See [[talking to people]]
 - Overriding "go back to bed" tired brain message and just getting out of bed and running around.
 - Overriding "this is hard" message wrt math and trying some more anyways.